Parkway Drive: Musical style and influences

 Parkway Drive's genre was previously almost exclusively described as "thumping, thrashy" metalcore.
 Their earlier albums had deathcore influences, which were especially apparent on Deep Blue; more recently, the band switched to a more traditional heavy metal sound.
-Their sound usually employs screaming vocals and breakdowns.
-Winston McCall's vocals have drawn comparisons to Randy Blythe of Lamb of God.
+Their sound usually employed screaming vocals, breakdowns and Gothenburg metal-style guitar riffs.
+Winston McCall's vocals have drawn comparisons to those of Randy Blythe of Lamb of God.
 Unlike many other popular modern metalcore bands, Parkway Drive did not use clean singing on any of their studio albums until their 2015 studio album Ire, although they did use them on some songs on their first two EPs, on which they were performed by the band's original bassist Brett Versteeg.
 However, following the shift in style during Reverence, Winston McCall stated that Parkway Drive have "outgrown metalcore", and have transitioned away from their earlier roots.
+Loudwire categorized the band's later output as "dad rock".

 They have cited influences from Rage Against the Machine, Metallica, Slayer, Iron Maiden, Bad Religion, Pennywise, the Offspring, Faith No More, the Dillinger Escape Plan, Hatebreed and Killswitch Engage.